NicolasBighetti/twitchplaysreborn/README.md

 		FCommandRegistry::World()->Register(new FCloudWordCommand(GetWorld(), Context));
 	};
 ```
-We add the keyworld to a WorldCommandRegistry wich register the command, we pass them a pointer to the world for manipulate our actors
+We add the keyword to a WorldCommandRegistry wich register the command, we pass them a pointer to the world for manipulating our actors
-go on the TwitchGameMode.h for more information

 ###Create Custom Event